meng3540/parallel-patterns-group-1/README.md

   Modern GPUs and multi-core CPUs are specifically designed to handle many small, simultaneous operations.
 Implementing the prefix sum algorithm on such hardware not only leverages their parallel processing capabilities but also lays the groundwork for more complex parallel algorithms that rely on efficient data aggregation.

 In summary, the Parallel Scan/Prefix Sum pattern is an essential, highly efficient technique in parallel computing.
 It transforms sequential accumulation into a concurrent process, enabling significant performance improvements for a wide range of applications, from simple data processing to complex algorithmic tasks.

+# Optimization
+One effective method to optimize the provided Kogge-Stone scan algorithm is reducing the number of global memory accesses by improving shared memory usage.

+In the basic code, each thread reads from the global memory into shared memory (XY[threadIdx.x] = X[i];), performs the scan, and writes back the result (Y[i] = XY[threadIdx.x];).
+While shared memory is used for intermediate results in the scan, the final result is written back to global memory one thread at a time.

+# Coalesced Memory Writes and Improved Global Memory Access Patterns
+Currently, the write pattern to global memory (Y[i] = XY[threadIdx.x]) is done by each thread individually, which could be inefficient if threads in the same warp are accessing non-adjacent memory locations.
+This can lead to uncoalesced memory accesses, slowing down the overall performance.

+We can optimize the memory access pattern by writing the results back to global memory in a coalesced manner, ensuring that threads in a warp access consecutive memory locations.
+This is especially important for memory-bound operations like prefix sums.
+The optimized idea is to increase coalescing by having multiple threads write to a single memory location at once in some cases.

+**Steps for Optimization:**
+- Merge Global Memory Writes: We can reduce the number of global memory writes by allowing multiple threads to store their results together, minimizing the number of accesses.
+This approach is efficient when the number of threads is large enough to ensure that threads in the same warp write to consecutive locations in global memory.

+- Use Warp-Level Synchronization: Since the Kogge-Stone scan is a parallel prefix sum, we can use warp-level synchronization and atomic operations to handle the final results efficiently.
+By minimizing the amount of global memory interaction, we can exploit the high-throughput of shared memory and reduce the bottleneck caused by global memory accesses.